Want to keep up with SAPAC events, opportunities, news, and more? Fill out this form to join the SAPAC Supporters Listserv!

-SAPAC's Peer Led Support Group is a weekly, drop-in, confidential healing space for UM students who identify as survivors of sexual violence, intimate partner violence, sexual harassment, or stalking.
+SAPAC's General Peer Led Support Group is an open drop-in, confidential healing space that meets twice a week for University of Michigan students who identify as survivors of sexual assault, intimate partner violence, sexual harassment, or stalking.
 The group aims to empower survivors and facilitate resilience, reconnection, stress relief, and anxiety reduction for our participants.
-We’ll be doing this through semi-structured activities, self-care practices, creative arts, and creating a safe space for sharing if participants choose to do so.
-Overall, we want to provide a supportive, understanding community that welcomes UM student survivors of all ages, genders, and identities.
-Activities during the Sunday and Tuesday meetings of each week with be the same, so people have the opportunity to do the activities regardless of which day they can attend.
+We’ll be doing this through semi-structured activities, self-care practices, creative arts, and creating a safe space for sharing and processing if participants choose to do so.

 Please fill out this form to request an appointment.